igordejanovic/parglare/docs/pglr.md

 There are also dotted orange arrows (not shown in this example) that shows dropped empty reductions.
-Dropping happens when parser has found a better solution (i.e. a solution with less empty reductions).
+Dropping happens when parser has found a better solution (i.e. a solution with fewer empty reductions).

 !!! note

-    Putting the GLR parser in debug mode from code (setting `debug` constructor parameter to `True`) will give the debug/trace output as well as generate the trace visualization.
+    Putting the [GLR parser in debug mode](./debugging.md) from code (setting `debug` constructor parameter to `True`) will give the debug/trace output as well as generate the trace visualization.